mmbman/Katagiri/blue-cliff-record-summaries.md

 ##### [Case 1: The Highest Meaning of the Holy Truths, Talk 1](1979-11-17-Blue-Cliff-Record-Case-1-Talk-1)

 Katagiri Roshi introduces a long-running series of talks on the *Blue Cliff Record*.
 The first case is the famous story of Bodhidharma’s encounter with Emperor Wu.
 In Talk 1 of 2 on this case, Katagiri Roshi focuses on the pointer (or introduction).
-To explain it, he tells some stories about his training as the *anja* or *jisha* (attendant) at Eiheiji monastery, where the “everyday food and drink” of a monk is to pay attention to everything and flow with events like a stream of water.
-This is a way of “cutting off the myriad streams,” so that a harmonious, wonderful life can bloom.
-If there is anything “showy” about it, if there is something to be gained, it is not the real practice of Zen.
-But say, at just this moment – whose actions are these?
+To explain it, he tells some stories about his training as the *anja* or *jisha* (attendant) at Eiheiji monastery, where the “everyday food and drink” of a monk is to give compassionate attention to everything and flow with events like a stream of water.

 ---

 ##### [Case 1: The Highest Meaning of the Holy Truths,  Talk 2](1979-11-18-Blue-Cliff-Record-Case-1-Talk-2)

 Why is there “no merit”?
 Katagiri Roshi covers one of the most famous stories in Zen Buddhism: Bodhidharma’s meeting with Emperor Wu.
 Along the way, he explains *tanpankan* (a “board carrying fellow”), the meaning of the inscription on Ranier Maria Rilke’s grave, and the space between silence and speech.
-He says that we may find the spirit of Zen, pointing directly beyond words and language, by studying the *Blue Cliff Record*.
-He concludes by saying that we have to understand our practice in terms of general Buddhism, beyond Mahayana and Theravada, and beyond the Rinzai and Sōtō denominations.
+He says that we might find the spirit of Zen, beyond the Rinzai and Sōtō denominations, pointing directly beyond words and language, by studying the *Blue Cliff Record*.

 ---